rclark848/PIRE_Bioinformatics/Day_3_Labs/Relatedness_and_IBD_Lab.md

 dists <- read.csv("cm/shared/courses/Bioinfo_Workshop/clownfish_data/dists.csv")
 ```

-To see the last few lines of what you read in type:
+To see the last few lines of what you read in, type:

 ``` r
 tail(dists)